-Once the slowdown operation is verified, the drive parameters can be decreased to allow for a smother stop.
+After the emergency slowdown operation is verified, the drive parameters listed above can be adjusted to provide a smoother slowdown and stop.

 The Main CPU also monitors the speed of the car independently of the speed profile.
 It also checks the Normal Terminal Slowdown limits and Emergency Terminal Slowdown limits for the correct location in the hoistway and will clamp the speed profile at each terminal limit.
 If a limit is activated at a position that is not consistent with the learned value, the Main CPU will initiate a timed deceleration pattern at the "Em Decel Rate" until the "Recovery Speed" is reached.
 When the car reaches a door zone, it will decelerate at the "Em Decel Lev" rate and then stop level at the floor.
 If the velocity of the elevator is greater than the limit velocity set point when a limit is activated, the Main CPU will clamp the speed profile velocity value to the set point value (clamp value).
 The normal and emergency slowdown positions are learned during the hoistway learn procedure.